All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will my face go back to normal if I stop my GLP-1 medication?

 If you regain weight after stopping, some facial volume may return as fat is redistributed.
-However, skin that has lost elasticity may not fully recover its pre-treatment tightness.
+But skin that has lost elasticity may not fully recover its pre-treatment tightness.
 Maintaining your weight loss while addressing facial changes through skincare or cosmetic treatments is usually a better long-term approach.

 At what age does GLP-1 face become a bigger concern?